 At the bottom of the post, Download a free License Plate Game for the kids to play on your next family road trip!

 Hitting the road?
-Don’t miss our post on Road Trip Essentials for everything you’ll need!
-We’ve also got all the road trip snacks, road trip activities for kids, and even travel tips for families!
+Don’t miss our post on gear and supplies for your road trip for everything you’ll need!
+We’ve also got all the road trip snacks, road trip activities for kids, and even road trip tips for families.

 What is the Oconaluftee Indian Village?